-LLB (Bachelor of Legislative Law)
+LLB (Bachelor of Legislative Law) - Courses, Admissions, Eligibility, Exams

-What is an LLB?
+What is LLB?

 The course is offered by colleges that are approved by the Bar Council of India (BCI).
 Also note that to pursue law in India, the LLB degree holder also has to qualify in the All India Bar Examination (AIBE) conducted by the BCI.